TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-03-combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines.md

 title: "Combine power of PHP_CodeSniffer and PHP-CS-Fixer in 3 lines"
 perex: '''
     PHP_CodeSniffer has over <strong>3 400 stars</strong> on Github and <strong>210 default sniffs</strong>,
-    PHP-CS-Fixer with <strong>4 423 stars</strong> brings you <strong>142 fixers</strong> to this day.
+    PHP-CS-Fixer with <strong>4 423 stars</strong> brings you <strong>142 fixers</strong>.
     <br><br>
     Both powerful tools dealing with coding standards with <strong>huge communities behind them</strong>.
     Can you imagine using them both and actually enjoy it?
-Today, I will show you how.
+Today I will show you how.
 '''
 lang: en
 ---